Glavo/fallback-jmod/README.md

 # Fallback Jmod

-This is an implementation prototype to explore the possibility of reducing Jmod to drastically reduce the size of the JDK.
+This is an implementation prototype to explore the possibility of reducing Jmod to drastically reduce the size of the OpenJDK.

 With [SapMachine OpenJDK](https://sap.github.io/SapMachine/) as the test case, it can achieve the goal without losing any function:

-* For `sapmachine-jdk-17.0.2.tar.gz` compressed packages: 184MB -> **115M**
+* For `sapmachine-jdk-17.0.2.tar.gz` compressed packages: **184MB -> 115M**
-* For the extracted directory: 316MB -> **242M**
+* For the extracted directory: **316MB -> 242M**

 The reason for getting such a size reduction is that we reduced the Jmod file from 77MB to `2.4M`.